embobo/cocos2d-x-Deconstruction/presentation/GraphicsAndRendering.md

 **[GLView](https://github.com/cocos2d/cocos2d-x/blob/v3/cocos/platform/CCGLView.h#L100):**

 **GLView** is an abstract class that is inherited by the **GLViewImpl** class in each platform with behaviors specific to that platform.
-This will be discussed later in the [Platform](#platform) section.
 An example of platform dependent graphics might be the need to check for and accommodate the high pixel density of a retina display on an ios device.

 ```c++
 virtual bool isRetinaDisplay() const override { return getContentScaleFactor() == 2.0; }